Health and Safety

 If you would like to look into safety and health information on your own, please refer to the websites listed below:

 All students participating in an OSA approved study abroad program must review the Terms of Participation which outlines students responsibility while participating in a study abroad program, and includes an acceptance form, FERPA Waiver, Waiver of Liability Form (with listed witness), Medical Consent & Emergency Contact Form, and Verification of Insurance.
 This is completed prior to studying abroad.
 Students will not be eligible to study abroad if these forms have not been completed and returned to the OSA prior to departure.
 To access emergency and liability forms, please go to the Forms page.

 All students studying abroad are required to have health and medical insurance for the duration of their time abroad.
 Most affiliated program providers will offer health insurance in their program fees; the OSA and Risk Management will review the coverage offered by the provider to determine if the policy meets our minimum standards of coverage.

 All WTAMU students on faculty-led study abroad programs are required to have Health and Travel Insurance through Cultural Insurance Services International (CISI).
-This insurance will be purchased through your program fees.
-For information on coverage please see the brochure at CISI.
+For information on coverage please see the brochure at CISI or contact the OSA.